ProjectIgnis/LORE/README.md

 ### The horrific power of "Idlee" and a thread of hope

-To awaken and assimilate the power of God sealed in the earth's core, "Idlee" gives births to the central nervous system "Deus X-Krawler", desiring to inject the power of God into her body and descend as a new perfect God.
+To awaken and assimilate the power of God sealed in the earth's core, "Idlee" gives birth to the central nervous system "Deus X-Krawler", desiring to inject the power of God into her body and descend as a new perfect God.
 Consumed by the authority of death, "Mardark" also defends "Idlee".
 It seems like nobody can stop the developing situation.

 At this moment, "Justicia" flies in from the "Celestial Forest", releasing energy.
 "Justicia" fuses with the body of "Ib" that was pulled out from "Idlee" and is reborn as "Ib the World Chalice Justiciar".